 Campions (Silene) are a huge genus in the carnation family (Caryophyllaceae), comprising c.
 600 species worldwide, mainly occurring in northern temperate regions, and also in Africa and South America.
 No less than 110 species are found in China, 67 of these endemic.

-To other campion species are presented elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Two other campion species are presented on the page Plants – Mountain plants: Himalayan flora.

 Silene moorcroftiana, Honupatta, Ladakh.
 (Photo copyright © by Kaj Halberg)